vinc/vinc.cc/source/essays/geocalendar.html.md

 its axis, give us the day, the main unit of the geographic calendar.

-Human beings, like many other animals, adapted to those conditions by sleeping during the darkness and by being more active during the day.
-This long period of rest during the night give us the impression of starting a new cycle every morning when we wake up and regain consciousness.
+Human beings, like many other animals, adapted to those conditions by sleeping during the period of darkness and by being more active during the day.
+This long resting time during the night give us the impression of starting a new cycle every morning when we wake up and regain consciousness.
 The change to a new day should therefor occurs at or before our awaking.
 But the moment we wake up is subject to variations, as is the sunrise, so a more regular time to mark the beginning of the day is midnight: when the Sun is at its lowest point below the horizon, or when our position on Earth is at the most opposite side from the Sun.

 The mean solar day is defined by the yearly average interval of time between two midnights during one orbit of the Earth around the Sun, it is about 86,400